AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 <box type="info">

 **Info**:
-* The delete command operates on the clients on the list that is currently displayed.
-For example, using the command `find n/John` followed by `delete 1` will delete the first client in the list returned by the `find` command and not from the entire list of clients.
+The `deletep` command operates on the property list that is currently displayed.
+For example, using the command `findp n/Sunshine` followed by `deletep 1` will delete the first property in the list returned by the `findp` command and not from the entire list of properties.
   </box>

 ### Editing a property : `editp`